 Chime money market accounts

 Like many other online-only challenger banks, Chime does not offer a full suite of financial investing products.
 If you’re looking for a money market account, try one with BBVA.
-With BBVA, customers enjoy 0.75% APY — one of the highest on the market — with any amount of deposit.
+With BBVA, customers enjoy 0.05% APY with any amount of deposit.
 So if you have only a little bit of cash lying around or you’re looking to throw a big windfall somewhere to grow, BBVA’s money market account will get the job done.

 Chime IRA accounts